Excel Pivot Table Count Unique

 After choosing the worksheet as this Existing Worksheet, we need to choose the cell address where we need to insert the pivot table.

 One more important thing we need to make in the above window is we need to make sure the checkbox of “Add this data to the Data Model” is ticked.

 Click on “OK,” and we will have a blank PivotTable.

-Insert the “Item” field to the “ROWS” area and “Customer” field to the “VALUES” area.
+Insert the “Item” field to the “ROWS” area and the “Customer” field to the “VALUES” area.

 We are getting the same total as the previous one, but we need to change the calculation type from “COUNT” to “DISTINCT COUNT.”

 Right-click on of customer count cell and choose “Value Field Setting.”

-This will open up below window for us and in this, we can see actually what is the current summarization type is.
+This will open up the below window for us, and in this, we can see actually what is the current summarization type is.

-As we can see above current summarization type is “COUNT”, so pivot table showing the current count of customers as 7 because there are 7 line items in the selected data range of pivot table.
+As we can see above current summarization type is “COUNT,” so the pivot table showing the current count of customers as 7 because there are 7 line items in the selected data range of the pivot table.

 This is the default summarization that will be chosen in the case of “TEXT” values used in the “VALUES” area of the pivot table.

 In the same above window, scroll down to the bottom and choose the summarization type as “DISTINCT COUNT.”

 After selecting the summarization type as “DISTINCT COUNT,” click on “OK.”
 We will have a unique count of customers as 2 instead of 7.

 So, we have an accurate count of customers in place.
 Actually, we can see the column header as “Distinct Count of Customer” instead of the previous header of “Count of Customer.”

 Things to Remember

 - We need to choose the check the box of “Add this data to the Data Model” while inserting a pivot table.

 - The “DISTINCT COUNT” summarization type is available from Excel 2013 onwards only.